cozy/cozy-stack/docs/konnectors.md

   konnector?
 Same question for package.json
 - [ ] What API to list the konnectors for My Accounts?
 - [ ] What workflow for developing a konnector?
+- [ ] How to test konnectors?
 - [ ] How are manager the locales?
+- [ ] Which version of nodejs?
+- [ ] Do you keep coffeescript?
+Or move every konnector to ES2017?
+  - 28 konnectors in coffee
+  - 22 konnectors in JS
 - [ ] What about weboob?
 - [ ] What roadmap for transforming the konnectors-v2 in konnectors-v3?
 - [ ] What format for the konnectors manifest?